Bloom Twins: Discography

 Bloom Twins have released ten digital singles, an EP named Winter's Tales and three digital DJ remixes of their singles "Amnesia", "Set Us Free" and "Talk to Me".

 Their first release was a reinterpretation of Kish Mauve's Fahrenheit.
 In support of the Euromaidan protesters occupying Independence Square in Kyiv, they recorded a cover of Bob Marley's Get Up, Stand Up.
 The girls felt that every line in the song reflected Ukraine.
 In March of that year, they released their next single "Blue".

 In June 2016, "Amnesia" was released and accompanied by a music video.
 Later in December another track and a video for their single "Set Us Free" were released.

 For their 6th single "Talk To Me", Bloom Twins have teamed up with Sane and Samaritans, with the track's theme revolving around mental health issues.

 Their 7th single is called "She's Not Me" and it was released via multiple musical platforms on 16 February 2018.

+2021 releases included collaborations with Jan Blomqvist and Purple Disco Machine.

+Their 2023 releases, "Drunk & Loud" and "Beats Not Bombs," addressed the invasion of their native Ukraine.

+After signing a 2025 publishing deal with Armada Music Publishing, they collaborated on a trio of singles with electronic music producers Damian Lazarus, Reinier Zonneveld, and Klangkarussell.